Azure/azure-sdk/docs/dotnet/introduction.md

 #### Service Methods {#dotnet-client-methods}

-TODO: Short transition.
-What is a service method?  e.g. _Service methods_ are the methods on the client that invoke operations on the service.
+ _Service methods_ are the methods on the client that invoke operations on the service.

 Here are the main service methods in the `ConfigurationClient`.
 They meet all the guidelines that are discussed below.